jamesabradley04/robosub-ros/onboard/catkin_ws/src/cv/README.md

 ### Testing

 Now that our code is hopefully complete, we can test locally to see if our model can make a prediction on an image.
-We've provided you with a script called ```test_images.py``` which allows you to simulate a camera stream with a local image (look at source code to see what the image should be named and where it should be saved).
-Look at the section below on Running the code with ROS commands as well as the section labeled Examples.
+We've provided you with a script called ```test_images.py``` which allows you to simulate a camera stream with a local image (look at the source code for ```test_images.py``` to see/edit what the image should be named and where it should be saved).
+Read the section below on Running the code with ROS commands as well as the section labeled Examples.
 You will need to make some changes to the commands (hint: change model name .etc), but the process in terms of the sequence of commands to run should be the same.
 Don't hesitate to ask us if you get stuck!

 ### Intermediate Processing (Bonus)